Nuestra Señora de la Candelaria de Jaro: Marian cult and veneration

 The limestone statue discovered in the 16th-century was miraculously lifted up by fishermen who discovered its weight changed from something unable to be carried to one which was able to, when the Bishop declared that it should be placed on the Jaro church.
 It was also once found floating in the Iloilo River, something fascinating since stone statues don't usually float.
-It depicts Mary and the Child Jesus carrying tapers in their right hands a symbol of light and purification.
+It depicts Mary and the Child Jesus carrying tapers in their right hands, which is a symbol of light and purification.
 It is customarily vested in gold cloth; crowns adorn mother and son, the latter holding a globus cruciger in his left hand symbolizing Christ's reign over the whole earth.
 The candle held by the cathedral's holy image is today tipped with a red electrical bulb.

 History

 Pope John Paul II personally crowning the image on February 20, 1981.

 Tradition recounts the statue's first appearance in 1587, when a group of fishermen found it floating in the Iloilo River.
 The fishermen initially could not lift the image due to its weight, but when they decided to bring it to Jaro, the image suddenly became easier to carry.
 The statue was initially placed in a small niche near the apex of the local church's central spire.
 Folklore speaks of the statue's growth in size over the centuries, to the point that it was transferred to the balcony.
 The image's shrine is accessible today by a flight of steps attached to the cathedral's northeastern façade.

 The statue was declared patroness of the Western Visayas by Pope John Paul II who, in person, canonically crowned this image on February 20, 1981, during his first Apostolic Visit to the Philippines.
 It is thus the only Marian statue in the Philippines personally crowned by the Pontiff (and saint) instead of a proxy legate.